Florence’s San Miniato al Monte, a Medieval Jewel Worth the Climb

 The crypt has forest-like columns holding up the vaults.
 You’ll find ancient Roman pieces and fragments of ancient frescos.

 Designed by Agnolo Gaddi, the altar is reminiscent of the altar in Florence’s Baptistery because it’s a reliquary altar.
 You’ll see a stone container (a reliquary).
-One would imagine that it contains the bones of Saint Minias.
-But as I said mentioned above, they were sold off long ago.

 The altar is oriented toward a beautiful apse space with alabaster screen windows.
 The alabaster is translucent but not transparent, creating a mystical atmosphere.
-The panels on the altar were begun by Taddeo Gaddi and finished after his death.
-Saint Minias is presented in colorful Eastern attire.

 The apse mosaic depicting Saint Minias to the right of Christ holding a crown

-4. The Presbytery and Apse Mosaic
+4. The Presbytery and Apse Mosaics

 If you leave the crypt area and make your way up the stairs, you’ll land in the Presbytery.
 That was the choir area reserved for the priests.